WEDNESDAY, SEPTEMBER 2, 2015

 The focus was too much on him and not what his finger has been pointing to.
 It's an old story.
 Someone is enthusiastically pointing, "Look, look! it's a finger pointing at the moon!"
 The evidence is that while many people, especially in Canada where he is an icon and household name (voted 5th greatest Canadian ever) admire him, they admire the icon, his impressive curriculum vitae, the way he speaks, but not so much the implications of what he says.
 Even those who have read his 52 books, like moths to a light, have difficulty transitioning to the no-bright-lights world to come.
 Such is the nature of things.

-To repeat, perhaps more loudly, for clarity, "So you think humans are like moths?"
-Yes: They are natural, normal animals—both.
-I am absolutely, unequivocally saying that we human animals should consider becoming unnatural and abnormal in living our lives.
+To repeat, perhaps more loudly for clarity, "So, you're a stupid know-nothing eco-fascist from the hood who thinks humans are like moths?"
+Yes: Humans and moths are both natural, normal animals.
+I am absolutely, unequivocally saying that we human animals who intend to live in complex societies should consider becoming unnatural and abnormal in living our lives.
 Unlike moths and other animals, we have the potential to do so.
-Flying into the light may feel good but involve existential concerns assuming a bit of 'foresight intelligence' (unnatural) is used.
-Central to the 'ecolate view' or systems science view, is 'to think it through', to ask 'and then what?'
+Flying into the light may feel good but involve existential concerns assuming a bit of 'foresight intelligence' (collectively unnatural so far) is used.
+Central to the 'ecolate view' or systems science view is to ask 'and then what?' which too few humans are asking.

-It is as absolutely natural to exploit opportunistic resources, pulsing even unto overshoot and collapse (or extinction), as it is for moths to be attracted to bright lights.
+It is as absolutely natural for humans to exploit opportunistic resources, pulsing even unto overshoot and collapse (or extinction), as it is for moths to be attracted to bright lights.
 Moths, lacking prior evolutionary experience with artificial lights, keep flying around and around, bashing themselves into them unto death.
-Doing so is perfectly natural and normal for moths.
 One can imagine a thoughtful moth asking why they were bashing themselves into a hot glowing piece of glass unto death.
 Her friends would say, "because it feels good."
 Human drug users give the same answer.
-Some 80% of Americans can no longer see the Milkway at night from where they live due to the always on glow and only 1% live in areas without light pollution.
+Some 80% of Americans can no longer see the Milkway at night from where they live due to the always on [for a time] glow and only 1% live in areas without light pollution.

 Human power-and-speed addicts also think that consuming